turingschool-examples/react-router4/README.md

 ```

 Now what if we want each Idea to have it's own link?
-Currently we would have to know each Idea's ID and create a `route` for each one!
+Currently we would need to know each Idea's ID and create a `route` for each one!
 That sounds expensive.
 So lets talk about dynamic routing.

 Consider this example:
 * `<Route path='/ideas/1'>`